Beshario/home-service-bot/README.md

 # Home-Service-Robot
-A robot that utilizes SLAM, localization and autonomous path planning to pick a goal, and deliver it to a drop off location: if you a catkin_ws folder then skip the follwoing step. however if you do not have an active ROS workspace, you can create one by:
+A robot that utilizes SLAM, localization and autonomous path planning to pick a goal, and deliver it to a drop off location: if you have a catkin_ws folder then skip the follwoing step. however if you do not have an active ROS workspace, you can create one by:

 ```sh